Updated: September 2, 2022.

 - SEO podcasts run by experienced and well-known SEOs in the industry.
 My favorite SEO podcasts include Search off The Record Podcast, Search News You Can Use by Marie Haynes, Authority Hacker, Search with Candour, The Page 2 Podcast, or SEO 101.

-#7: How much you experiment
+#7: How much you experiment with SEO

 SEO experiments are what lets you gain invaluable SEO experience which will ultimately determine your SEO success.